I created an easy to use API to help businesses do incredible things with AI.

 • Enhancements to the :has() pseudo-class: The power of :has() has been increased to work with even more pseudo-classes, allowing more versatile styling depending on the presence of specific elements or states.
 For instance, you can now style elements based on the presence of a particular language with :has(:lang()).

-• The :dir pseudo-class: This class is crucial for supporting different text flow directions based on the language being used, often abbreviated as LTR and RTL.
+• :dir pseudo-class: This class is crucial for supporting different text flow directions based on the language being used, often abbreviated as LTR and RTL.

 • New line-height units: The lh and rlh units in CSS are new additions that allow designers to create a more cohesive and rhythmically consistent layout by relating elements to the line-height of the typography.